cvidhyac/learn-python/README.md

 **See [dictionary_basics.py](python-crash-course-3rd-ed/dictionary_basics.py)**

 * Using dictionaries
+* Modifying value in a dictionary for one of the keys
+* Deleting a key from a dictionary
+* What is the difference between using square brackets to retrieve a value from a dictionary vs using `get()`
-* Iterating dictionaries
+* Iterating dictionaries using `items()`, `keys()`, `values()`
+* What is the default behaviour neither of the 3 options above for items, keys values are not specified in looping condition?
 * Accessing elements from dictionaries
 * How to convert a dictionary to kwargs?
 * Printing kwargs, accessing individual elements in kwargs

 **See [user_inputs.py](python-crash-course-3rd-ed/user_inputs.py)**

 * User inputs
 * while loop - repeating user input until condition is not satisfied

 ## Extra exercises